Climb the steps up to Fisherman's

 wineries and vineyards, and the largest lake (Balaton) in Central Europe, Hungary should be on anyone's list of must-sees.

-Lying along the Danube River, the world famous capital Budapest s usually the first stop on any visit to Hungary, offering an
+Lying along the Danube River, world famous Budapest is usually the first stop on any visit to Hungary

 Old World cosmopolitan feel and flavor in its gorgeous city parks, world class museums, and architectural treasures, as well as charming cafes, elegant restaurants, and buzzing nightlife.